MeanLesss/Lesson-notes/umbraco 10 intro.md

  # This is how we try to save user in `Memory Cache`:[See the docs here](https://www.c-sharpcorner.com/article/caching-mechanism-in-asp-net-core/)

+ # This is how we try to save user in `Asp.net InMemoryCaching`[Asp.net InMemoryCaching](https://code-maze.com/aspnetcore-in-memory-caching/)

  # This is how we try to save user in `Memory Cache with umbraco`: [Using umbraco caching](https://docs.umbraco.com/v/10.x-lts/umbraco-cms/reference/cache/updating-cache)